Sah2Sah2/Lab1-CloudAdmin_RunningShoesCataloguing/README.md

 ```

 ### 6. Create an Express server
-Create an index.js file inside the server folder and set up your basic server and database connection
+Create an index.js file inside the server folder and set up your basic server and database connection.

-...

 ### 7. Run the backend server locally